 Anderson DG et al. 2017 Sea-level rise and archaeological site destruction: An example from the southeastern United States using DINAA (Digital Index of North American Archaeology).
 PLoS ONE 12(11): e0188142.
-[Online] Media coverage
+[Link] Media coverage

 Anderson DG.
 2017.
 Using CRM data for "big picture" research.
 IN New Perspectives in Cultural Resource Management, McManamon FP (ed). pp 197–212.
 Routledge Press, New York.